biddyweb/desktop/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/meteorhybrid/platform?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-*March 14 - I renamed this project to desktop.
+*March 14 - I renamed this project to Desktop.
 I'm in the process of adding atom-shell and nw.js build tools so you can choose whichever wrapper you want.*
 ---

 This is an example of running Meteor wrapped in a Mac OS X app (using gulp for build tools).